 - Location: Within Nara city, Kintetsu Nara Station is more centrally located than JR Nara Station and has better access to the main sightseeing locations.

-- Price: Express trains on the Kintetsu line are frequent, take between 44 – 50 minutes to reach their destination and cost no more than 620 yen.
+- Price: Express trains on the Kintetsu line are frequent, take about 45 – 50 minutes to reach their destination and cost 760 yen.

 Planning Your Journey